madslug17/AgeofAshes/Session_Notes.md

 We convince the guards to get inside.
  Fable: Niche books for academics.
 Voz Lirayne owns with Calmont as her apprentice.

 Roleplaying: Tyler is free as of two years from Ravounel.
-Gus and Asamer came on caravan.
+Gus and Asemar came on caravan.
 Fable is from Breachill.

 Guard: Voz has been on leave for a week according to the neighbor on the right, Shelly.